kamblejeevan/laravel10-ecom-task/README.md

  ![laravel_task_env](https://github.com/kamblejeevan/laravel10-ecom-task/assets/28289772/27d43fa6-273d-4dbe-b4e2-730156fbb68b)<br>
 7. Finally, run the command "php artisan config:clear."
 This step is essential; otherwise, the changes may not take effect when using the API.

+<h2>Packages Used</h2>

+1. Laravel Excel - used to import csv data to tables.
+2. Laravel Passport  - used for api authentiation

 <h2>Import users and products data from csv file</h2>

 Use Below Commands to import the data for users and products

-1. php artisan import:products {path to csv file} - replace path with /var/www/html/test_product.csv
+1. php artisan import:products {path} - For example replace {path} with "php artisan import:products /var/www/html/test_product.csv"
-2. php artisan import:users {path to csv file} - replace path with /var/www/html/test_users.csv
+2. php artisan import:users {path} - For example replace {path} with "php artisan import:products /var/www/html/test_users.csv"

 <h2>Api's</h2>